Yosemite National Park, California, USA travel guide

 Best TimeApril-May (waterfalls at peak, fewer crowds) or September-October (warm, dry, golden light).

-DestinationYosemite National Park, California
+DestinationYosemite National Park, California, USA

 Yosemite with kids is one of the great American family experiences — waterfalls taller than skyscrapers, granite domes, giant sequoias, and black bears wandering through meadows.
 This guide focuses on making the most of the park's wonders with little ones, ensuring fun and engagement for all ages.
 The key is managing expectations: Yosemite Valley is genuinely crowded May-September, and the most iconic viewpoints require early starts.